STATISTICS

 - Discrete variable – it is a quantitative variable.
 Assumes only certain values like bedrooms in a house, no. of cars arriving at a tollbooth, etc..

 - Continuous variable – It is a quantitative variable.
-Assume a specific values within a specific range like air pressure in a tire, weigh in a shipment of grains, the flight from USA to Manila Etc..
+Assume specific values within a specific range like air pressure in a tire, weight in a shipment of grains, the flight from USA to Manila Etc..

 Collection of Data: